tweag/nickel/doc/manual/syntax.md

 Some tools targeted by Nickel require manipulating string-like values that are not yet known at the time of evaluation, such as Terraform's computed values.
-Others, like Nix, performs additional dependency tracking (see [Nix string context][nix-string-context]).
+Others, like Nix, perform additional dependency tracking (see [Nix string context][nix-string-context]).
 In both cases, we have to build and combine string-like values which are more complex than bare strings, but for which using a string syntax would still be natural.